-Homebrew gathers anonymous aggregate user behaviour analytics using InfluxDB and Google Analytics.
+Homebrew gathers anonymous analytics using InfluxDB.
 You will be notified the first time you run brew update

 or install Homebrew.
 Analytics are not enabled until after this notice is shown, to ensure that you can opt out without ever sending analytics data.